Botta’s Pocket Gopher

 Botta’s pocket gopher is a medium-sized gopher species native to the western United States.
 These adaptable rodents can tolerate a wide range of conditions including high mountain valleys and deserts.

-When not behind the scenes, our Botta’s pocket gopher can be found in her enclosure in our exhibit hall.
+Gaia the Botta’s pocket gopher can be found digging and racing around her enclosure in our exhibit hall!